Skip to content

 How to configure and use Indexes from Agent

-You can also prepare an Agent with the required toolkit(s) and run indexing via Chat or within the Agent’s context.
+While the Indexes Tab interface provides the most comprehensive index management experience, you can also prepare an Agent with the required toolkit(s) and run indexing via Chat or within the Agent's context.

 1. Open your Agent.
 See Agents.